 What do you need to know about the MCAT psychology and sociology section?
-This blog is the ultimate guide to understanding what is assessed within this section of the MCAT and how to successfully prepare for it by organizing your MCAT study schedule to meet your needs.
+This blog is the ultimate guide to understanding what is assessed on this section of the MCAT and MCAT prep tips.
 We also take a look at several psychology and sociology sample questions and provide an expert breakdown of the answers.

 Disclaimer: MCAT is a registered trademark of AAMC.
 BeMo and AAMC do not endorse or affiliate with one another.